lidofinance/lido-l2/README.md

 ### Integration tests

-Before running integration tests, run the hardhat forked nodes in the standalone tabs corresponding to `NETWORK` env variable or if it's not set use `mainnet` network.
+Before running integration tests, run the hardhat forked nodes in the standalone tabs corresponding to `TESTING_ARB_NETWORK` \ `TESTING_OPT_NETWORK` env variable or if it's not set use `mainnet` network.
 Example of the commands for the `mainnet` network:

 ```bash
 # Required to run both Arbitrum and Optimism integraton tests